 Talking to a counsellor or psychotherapist about your unhealthy habits with relationships can be a great relief.
 Unlike your friends, they don’t offer their opinion or ‘advice’, they just listen and ask the right questions so that you can find your own answers and ways forward.

 Harley Therapy connects you to London-baed therapists who can help you improve your relationships starting today.
 Not in the UK?
-Try Skype counselling.
+Try online therapy.

 Want to share an experience with our readers?
 Comment in the box below.